Skip to main content

 This question isn't just for investors.
 It's for every citizen of every country that will be affected by this "future."

-This post will not give you investment advice.
-It will give you something more valuable: Clarity.
 Here are the seven essential truths you need to understand about cryptocurrency, and in particular, about Bitcoin.

 Truth 1: The Ponzi Structure is a Mathematical Reality

-You'd say it goes to the person who sold it to you, most likely a miner (others, like buyers who bought before you, are advised to never sell, i.e., HODL).
+You'd say it goes to the person who sold it to you, most likely a miner (others, like buyers who bought before you, are advised to never sell, to HODL).
 And that miner doesn't invest this money to fund a company or build a factory.
 In fact, every bitcoin miner must spend your money.

-Based on detailed 2024-2025 cost analysis, a miner has massive, immediate expenses:
+Based on detailed 2024-2025 cost analysis, when the average Bitcoin price was $100,000, miners had massive, immediate expenses:

 • Hardware Depreciation: The specialized "ASIC" computers they use become obsolete in just 1.5-2 years, representing additional cost of another $30,000 to $40,000 per coin.

-This means 70-100% of your $100,000 is instantly consumed by real-world costs.
+This means 70-100% (roughly 85%) of your money is instantly consumed by real-world costs.
 It's gone, burned by miners on electricity and hardware.
+The 2026 mining costs are not yet publicly available, so I've estimated them based on the best case scenario in my post: Where Does Your Money Go When You Buy Bitcoin?
+(Hint: It's Not Into "Savings")

 This is the exact mathematical structure of a Ponzi scheme: a system with no productive value, where all returns are paid to early investors using the money from new investors.
 It requires constant new money just to keep the price from collapsing under the miners' massive, relentless selling pressure.